 The best (and healthiest) way to celebrate is to throw your own bash with homemade Mexican dishes that are naturally healthy.

 Start your meal off with a soup!
 Naturally creamy Black Beans Soup can be made several days ahead and served hot or room temperature.
 I consider beans (especially those with dark black or red skins) to be the unsung heroes since they are loaded with fiber and anti-oxidants and compare to blueberries on the ORAC scale.

 Guacamole (served with veggie sticks instead of chips) is a rich tasting dip that’s incredibly healthy: Avocado is rich in the good kinds of fat that can keep you feeling fuller and may even keep wrinkles at bay.
 And fiber-rich avocado can fill you up fast.

 Or try these rich tasting Chipotle Orange Shrimp: Shrimp is a superfood that is a great source of iodine, a mineral essential for proper thyroid function.
 Don’t fear the dietary cholesterol in shrimp, studies show that it won’t tip the scale when it comes to blood serum cholesterol.

 Spicy Chipotle Chicken makes a great main dish, marinated in healing chilies that have a wide range of health benefits — including weight loss and calming inflammation.

 Chicken Enchiladas are a family favorite that you can actually bake on your grill.
-Instead of heating up your oven, prep the enchiladas in an oven-safe dish, then cover with aluminum foil.
-Place directly on the grill grates and cover, then grill for about 5-10 min and serve.
+Instead of heating up your oven, prep the enchiladas in an oven-safe dish.
+Place directly on the grill grates –uncovered, then grill for about 5 to 10 min and serve.

 For tasty sides, serve up a side of these tasty yucca fries that are surprisingly high in vitamin C and contain some fiber.
 Or go for this vibrant watermelon tomato salad that makes a refreshing quick side dish and is light in calories.